-The opposite approach is a “command” or socialistic society where an politician/government arrogantly decides what society needs and forces the members of society to comply with its’ vision.
+The opposite approach is a “command” or socialistic society where politicians arrogantly decide what society needs and the government forces the members of society to comply with its vision.
 There is no fluidity, only structure imposed by an authority upon unwilling individuals.

 “MODERN” MEDICAL CARE

-The current medical paradigm is yet another “command” approach, not unlike that of socialism or our current public school education system.
-There is the all-knowing expert, the doctor, who consults his black book to find the remedy to address your current problem.
+The current medical paradigm is yet another “command” approach, not unlike that of socialism or our current public education system.
+One visits the all-knowing expert, the doctor, who consults his textbook to find the remedy to address your current problem.
 It is short sighted—like the teacher who helps his students memorize material for a test, but doesn’t give them a foundation of understanding for the subject that will serve them for life.

-If you are steeped in this kind of thinking, you will have a hard time understanding nutritional balancing, for it is the antithesis of this kind of approach.
-Nutritional balancing requires a paradigm shift —the kind of thinking of a Montessori or Smith.
+If you are steeped in this kind of thinking, you will have a hard time understanding development, for it is the antithesis of this kind of approach.
+Development requires a paradigm shift — the kind of thinking of a Montessori or Smith.
 It takes some faith.

-Montessori education, Adam Smith’s understanding of capitalism, and nutritional balancing all share several important principles:
+Montessori education, Adam Smith’s understanding of capitalism, and development all share several important principles: